ItsAakif/Code-Practice/README.md

 Before you get started, please take a moment to read these contribution guidelines to ensure a smooth and enjoyable experience for everyone involved.

+And don't forget to give this repository a ⭐

 ## Getting Started 🚀

 1. **Fork the Repository**: Click the "Fork" button at the top right corner of this repository to create your copy of the project.